lhamm/dssr2017-lhamm/README.md

 # dssr2017-lhamm
-## Image Analysis Linking Project: Moving towards more accurate childhood visual acuity measures in community settings
+## Image Analysis Project: Moving towards more accurate childhood visual acuity measures in community settings
 ### Background
 As a research group, we are interested how to get accuarate measures of visual function in children.
 Our interest in this is two-fold.
 If a child has something wrong with their eyes which can be treated, it is in their best interest to treat it as soon as possible.
 Early detection and treatment of an ocular anomoly allows the brain to develop an extraordinary capacity to make use of all the rich visual information available in our world.
 Even short durations of impairment early in life can have lasting impacts for how the visual world is interpreted.
 In addition to the benefits of vision screening, accurate measure of visual function in children also help the development of ocular treatments.
 For example, rest retest reliability of visual acuity tasks is quite low; if you ask a child to do an eye test twice, the difference between the two tests is likely to be within 0.3logMAR, or three lines on a standard eye chart.
 A new treatment, therefore, is often expected to show improvements which are beyond this range.
 A more accurate visual acuity test may help to understand which treatments are worth pursuing.